1.M2 Money Supply Growing at 10.4% Clip Over Last 3 Months.

 COMMITMENT #9: COMMIT TO STAND STRONG WHEN ALL HELL BREAKS LOOSE

 COMMITMENT #10: COMMIT TO A GOOD REPUTATION

 I believe these 10 INTERRELATED commitments can help us notice and respond effectively to the most critical choice points at the moment they arise.
 They can help us pause, become fully engaged in the moment, and make the choice that is truest to our best selves.
 It is only in the choice points that we make the decision to live out the commitments that define us.
 Only in that moment can we exercise our free will and live out those commitments.

 These 10 specific commitments are the commitments that people who live truly accountable lives make to themselves… resolve to take on in their relationships with others… and renew constantly during the day as they encounter their own choice points.

 Making these 10 commitments to yourself is the first, essential step in building an accountable life and an accountable world—the step without which nothing happens.
 Action always follows belief.
 If you develop a strong personal belief in the importance of these commitments, and if you begin acting on those beliefs, you will benefit from them.
 If you do not, you will not.
 It is that simple.
 If you do not believe it, you will never do it.

-From the book: I Am Accountable
+book: I Am Accountable

 Copyright © 2019 by Sam Silverstein